Video Anomaly Detection with Semantics-Aware Information Bottleneck: Implementation Details

 \subsection{Experimental Details}

 Our approach follows a prediction-based paradigm, utilizing $t=4$ consecutive input frames to predict both the 5th frame and its semantic features.
 The frame error and semantic error jointly indicate anomaly confidence.
 We employ InternVL2.5-1B~\cite{chen2024expanding} as our pre-trained VLM and adopt SimCSE-$\text{BERT}_\text{base}$ (trained on NLI datasets)~\cite{gao2021simcse} as the pre-trained text encoder.
+For the frame-centered approach, we process entire frames directly.

+For the object-centric approach, we use the YOLOv11~\cite{khanam2024yolov11} object detector to extract bounding boxes, and then use each detected object independently as input.
+We take the highest anomaly score among all objects at the current moment as the frame-level confidence for the current frame.
+For frames where no objects are detected, we assign the lowest value as the anomaly score.

 For model optimization, we utilize the Adam optimizer with a base learning rate of 0.0002, momentum hyperparameters $\beta_1=0.9$ and $\beta_2=0.999$, coupled with L2 weight decay of $1\times10^{-5}$.
 The depth of the motion encoder and the multimodal joint attention decoder is set to four layers.
-Training epochs are configured as (1000, 10, 5) for UCSD Ped2, CUHK Avenue, and ShanghaiTech respectively.
-All frames are resized to $448\times448$ resolution with a batch size of 64.
-For the UCSD Ped2 and ShanghaiTech datasets, we set the reduction ratios of 32 and 16 for each bottleneck filtering expert according to the characteristics of each dataset.
+Training epochs are configured as (1000, 10, 5) for UCSD Ped2, CUHK Avenue, and ShanghaiTech, respectively.
+All frames are resized to $448\times448$ resolution.
+For the UCSD Ped2 and ShanghaiTech datasets, we set the reduction ratios of 32 and 16 for each bottleneck filter according to the characteristics of each dataset.
 For CUHK Avenue, whose frame is comparatively narrow and where foreground objects occupy a relatively large portion of the view, an excessive reduction ratio would over-filter vital information; therefore, we use a reduction ratio of 4/3.
-The loss weighting factors $\lambda_\text{Pred}, \lambda_\text{Sim}, \lambda_\text{Text}$ are all set to 1 with expert balance factor $\alpha=0.001$.
-For testing phases, the anomaly score weights ($w_v$, $w_t$) for UCSD Ped2, CUHK Avenue, and ShanghaiTech datasets are set to (0.8, 0.2), (0.9, 0.1), (0.2, 0.8), respectively.
-All experiments are conducted on dual Nvidia Geforce RTX 4090 GPUs.
+The loss weighting factors $\lambda_\text{1}, \lambda_\text{2}, \lambda_\text{3}$ are all set to 1 with $\lambda_\text{4}$ is 0.001.
+The anomaly score weights ($w_v$, $w_t$) for UCSD Ped2, CUHK Avenue, and ShanghaiTech datasets are set to (0.8, 0.2), (0.9, 0.1), (0.2, 0.8), respectively.
+All experiments are conducted on four NVIDIA GeForce RTX 4090 GPUs.